 There is really no major difference in the gear you need for smallmouth vs. largemouth bass fishing.
 A light action to mid action rod with a sensitive tip gives you good bite alerts and allows the fish to fight without tiring him out.
-Many anglers prefer a baitcaster spooled with braided line (click here to purchase a good one) and a fluorocarbon leader (click here to purchase a quality one).
+Many anglers prefer a baitcaster spooled with braided line and a fluorocarbon leader.
 Personally, I like a four to six pound test monofilament on a spinning reel.
 Having lightweight, flexible line gives you the stretch you need when that largemouth explodes out of the water and starts thrashing his head from side to side to try to throw that hook.
 It is also strong enough to withstand the fast, deep dive of the spotted bass.

 No matter what gear you choose, fishing for bass is fun even if you don’t catch any.

 Fishing is a little bit research, and a whole lot of luck.
 Try to know the insect patterns and shad hatching periods for the waterway you are fishing.
 Some anglers swear by topwater frogs and partially submerged rubber worms.
 Others prefer live bait like crickets or nightcrawlers.

 A lot of it depends on the time of year and the water temperature.
 In the fall, largemouth come to the surface to fill up on waterbugs and mosquitoes.
 Throwing a topwater bait at them makes sense.
 In the spring, when they are in a nest, they are going to hit anything that gets too close.

 Being able to catch a fish is the hardest part of fishing, and it is sometimes a guessing game.